 Section 75 basically means that any transactions over £100 up to £30,000 are protected legally if the goods you purchased on a credit card weren't as they should've been or if you didn't even receive them.
-Your card provider would then take the same responsibility as the retailer you buy from and must return the money.
+You can find out more in our guide to how chargeback and Section 75 work.

 However, you will be covered by Curve Customer Protection.
 So if you have any issues with a purchase, you'll be able to make a claim with Curve and they can raise a dispute on your behalf to try and get your money back.
 This would cover defective goods, goods not received, counterfeit goods when a merchant fails to refund you or even duplicate charges.

 It's very simple to apply for a Curve card and claim your free £10:

 - Head to this page to get your free £10 bonus with our promo code

 - Enter your phone number to get started